Does Medicare or Medicaid Cover Breast Reduction Surgery?

 People with overly large breasts compared to their body frame sometimes experience negative physical and emotional effects, such as back pain or self-consciousness.

 Although breasts of all shapes and sizes are normal, breast reduction surgery may be beneficial if having large breasts makes it difficult to perform regular activities or causes significant discomfort.
-But does Medicare or Medicaid cover breast reduction surgery?
+But is breast reduction surgery covered by insurance like Medicare or Medicaid?

 What Is Breast Reduction Surgery?